 puristic

-A VSCode extension that turns .env files into a managed, validated UI driven by your
+A VSCode extension that edits .env files through a typed, validated UI, driven by your

 @puristic/env configuration schema.

-management panel: a sidebar of every directory that contains .env files (with aggregate
+management panel with three parts: a sidebar listing every directory that contains .env

-status badges), a key-value grid grouped by your nested schema, and a cross-service
+files (each with an aggregate status badge), a key-value grid grouped by your nested schema,

-overview matrix.
-Missing, invalid, unknown, and secret variables are signalled inline, with
+and a cross-service overview matrix.
+Missing, invalid, unknown, and secret variables are

 How it knows your variables

 The extension never guesses.
-It evaluates a convention file — env.config.ts
+It finds a convention file — env.config.ts

-subprocess and asks @puristic/env (inspectSchema / validateValues) for the exact set
+Node 24 subprocess.
+From @puristic/env (inspectSchema / validateValues) it reads the exact

-of expected variables, their types, defaults, secret flags, and live validation.
+set of expected variables: their types, defaults, secret flags, and live validation.

-The config file must export the raw ConfigDefinition (schema + sources) — not
+The config file must export the raw ConfigDefinition (schema + sources), not the result

-defineConfig(...), which loads immediately and would fail on encrypted secrets:
+of loadConfig(...). loadConfig loads immediately, so it would fail on encrypted secrets:

 // env.config.ts